Typical/Default word order in English requires Core Arguments to appear closer to the verb than Oblique Arguments and Adjuncts.

-But that was before I read what the NLT said at this verse.
-That’s right.
-I said the NLT.
+But that was before I read what the NLT said.
 Here’s its translation:

 Barnabas agreed and wanted to take along John Mark.
 NLT

-For the verb itself, the NLT has got it right.
-They’ve successfully kept the meaning of the “with them” phrase directly with the verb by recognizing that the Greek prefix συν– doesn’t mean “with.”
+For the verb itself, the NLT got it right.
+This translation successfully keeps the meaning of the “with them” phrase directly with the verb by recognizing that the Greek prefix συν– doesn’t mean “with.”
 Rather it denotes the abstract concept of accompaniment, which is often expressed by “with” in English, but not necessarily so.
-In terms of literal translation, “along” does a far better job of maintaining cohesion with the verb, but also accurately and naturally conveying the meaning in English.
-After I read it, I check and found two others that roughly take this approach:
+In terms of literal translation, “along” does a far better job of maintaining cohesion with the verb, but also accurately and naturally conveys the meaning in English.
+After reading the NLT, I found two others that roughly take this approach: